General-purpose, long-context autoregressive modeling with Perceiver AR: MAESTRO SoundStream

 \section{MAESTRO SoundStream}

 In Table~\ref{tab:maestro_v3_ss_32k_vs_8k}, we compare results on all MAESTRO SoundStream tasks obtained from models that were trained on contexts of 8192 and 32768 tokens, respectively.
 While a smaller context length yields better results at the lowest bitrate, the 32k-context model obtains a significantly lower negative log-likelihood than the 8k- one on SoundStream 22kbps.
 Furthermore, the gap between corresponding NLLs widens as the bitrate increases.
 This result suggests that a shorter context is less and less useful as we attempt to produce higher-fidelity audio.
+The 32k context models reported here have the following parameter counts: 366.3M (12kbps), 391.5M (18kbps), 408.3M (22kbps).
+The 8k context models reported here have the following parameter counts: 215.2M (12kbps), 240.4M (18kbps), 257.1M (22kbps).